hojat-gazestani/Cloud/GCP/Corsera/GCP-Core Infrastructure.md

 What is the advantage of putting event-driven components of your application into Cloud Functions?

 ### question
-* Cloud Functions means that processing always happens free of charge.
-  * Correct!
-Your code executes whenever an event triggers it, no matter whether it happens rarely or many times per second.
-That means you don't have to provision compute resources to handle these operations.

 ## Monitoring Proactive instrumentation
 * Stackdriver is GCP's tool for monitoring, logging and diagnostics.